 Adding insult to injury, I was developing insomnia and mood swings.
 “If you’re turning on your brat switch, watch out!
 Because right now I could make the Wicked Witch of the West seem like Mary Poppins!”
 I hollered back in response.
 I gritted my teeth, clenched my fists, and began to feel like my face was on fire.
 Now we were both crying hysterically.

 I am only 46 years old!
 Hey, I thought this happened to women in their 50s!
 So, of course… what else?
 I called my sister!
 She loaned me a book about menopause.
 And joy of joys, I learned that this transitional phase could last for a decade or more!
 After reading some of the book, a light bulb finally clicked on in my head.
 No wonder my nightgown was covered in sweat.
 No wonder I was getting weird headaches.
 The hot flashes, the irregular periods – they were all symptoms of peri-menopause.

 I wasn’t prepared for either of our “changes”: My mild-mannered, sweet, little girl was suddenly turning into the queen of mean on a monthly basis, while I was morphing into a red-hot menopausal ball of fire.

 “Why don’t we let Princess Pimples and the Queen B duke it out on their own.
 Don’t we have to help a neighbor move some furniture or something?” my son asked my husband.

-While daughter and I navigate this wild hormone highway for the next few years, as we are hurled through our share of ups and downs and twists and turns; as red hot mama and red-headed heap of hormones trade barbs and face off in shouting matches, I will try to keep in mind that this, too, shall pass.
-In the meanwhile, we will both probably try to hang in there with Tylenol, tissues for the tears, tampons and herbal tea.
+While daughter and I navigate this wild hormone highway for the next few years, we will hurl through our share of ups and downs and twists and turns, one red hot mama and one red-headed heap of hormones trading barbs and facing off in shouting matches.
+I will try to keep in mind that this, too, shall pass.
+In the meanwhile, we will both probably try to hang in there with Tylenol, tissues for the tears, tampons, and herbal tea.